 Natalie del Villar is a Queens based visual artist of Afro-Taino decent, born and raised in NYC.
 With a deep love for community and visual art as a means of therapy and enrichment, she teaches art workshops all throughout the city.
 She serves as a teaching artist at public schools for the organizations Arts for All, and Partnership with Children, teaches a painting course for older adults as part of Brooklyn Public Library's Creative Aging program, and is a staple at Hamilton Madison House at 50 Madison Street, where she has been developing intergenerational visual arts workshops for the past several years.
 Her work as a teaching artist revolves around creating and facilitating workshops for all age groups, with a focus on mixed media, the use of recycled materials, painting and exploring a variety of traditional mediums.
 Emphasis is placed on believing in one's vision, and paying close attention to detail.
-Natalie believes every student has the ability to make art they should be proud of.

 Natalie del Villar is a Queens based visual artist of Afro-Taino decent, born and raised in NYC.
 With a deep love for community and visual art as a means of therapy and enrichment, she teaches art workshops all throughout the city.
 She serves as a teaching artist at public schools for the organizations Arts for All, and Partnership with Children, teaches a painting course for older adults as part of Brooklyn Public Library's Creative Aging program, and is a staple at Hamilton Madison House at 50 Madison Street, where she has been developing intergenerational visual arts workshops for the past several years.
 Her work as a teaching artist revolves around creating and facilitating workshops for all age groups, with a focus on mixed media, the use of recycled materials, painting and exploring a variety of traditional mediums.
 Emphasis is placed on believing in one's vision, and paying close attention to detail.
-Natalie believes every student has the ability to make art they should be proud of.

 Purchase prints of Natalie's work here.